- Andaman Islands

 metshaldijasread more »

 MezatevsA Latvian forest-god.
-In some references, referred to as Mezatevs, Father of the Forest or Father of the Forest.
+In some lore, occasionally called Mezatevs, Father of the Forest or Father of the Forest.

 MielkkiA Finnish forest-spirit.
 Wife of Tapio.
 Mother of Nyyrikki and Tuulikki.
-Occasionally known as Mielkki, Mielikki or Mielikki.
+Occasionally called Mielkki, Mielikki or Mielikki.

 moominIn Finnish lore, one of a race of imaginary forest-dwellers.
 These small, fat people are said to be very shy, hibernating during the winter.
-Occasionally referred to as moomin.
+Also referred to as moomin.

 Muntso-murtA Finnish bath-house spirit.
 He sometimes substitutes changlings for the proper children.
-In some references, called Muntso-murt, Motsaoza, Motsaoza, Muntso-kuzo, Muntso-kuzo, Muntso-oza, Muntso-oza, Muntso-oza Russian Pyrsan-aika or Muntso-oza Russian Pyrsan-aika.
+Also called Muntso-murt, Motsaoza, Motsaoza, Muntso-kuzo, Muntso-kuzo, Muntso-oza, Muntso-oza, Muntso-oza Russian Pyrsan-aika or Muntso-oza Russian Pyrsan-aika.

 NakinieuA female water-spirit in Estonia.
 They are said to own beautiful cattle which live in water.
-In some references, identified as Nakinieu, Nakinietsi, Nakinietsi, maleNakk or maleNakk.
+Also identified as Nakinieu, Nakinietsi, Nakinietsi, maleNakk or maleNakk.

 Nakkread more »